drbhagath/drbhagath.github.io/README.md

 # Speech Processing for Low Resource Languages

-Welcome to the repository for **Speech Processing for Low Resource Languages**.
+Welcome to the repository for **Dr Bhagath P**.
 This project focuses on developing tools, techniques, and datasets for the analysis and synthesis of speech in underrepresented and low-resource languages.

 ## Objectives
 - Enhance accessibility and inclusivity in speech technology.